lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

 .. image:: picom-conf-shadow.png

 The :guilabel:`Opacity` tab is for transparency settings.
 Setting Opacity to 1.00 makes it opaque while 0 makes it entirely clear.
-Menus, inactive windows, active windows, and titlebars and borders all can have their opacity changed independently.
+Menus, inactive windows, active windows, and titlebars and borders can all have their opacity changed independently.
 To not change how bright or dim windows are with window opacity check the :guilabel:`Do not let dimness adjust based on window opacity`.
 The :guilabel:`Blur background of transparent windows` blurs the background of transparent windows.
-To not change how far a window blurs on window transparency check the :guilabel:`Do not let blur radius adjust based on window opacity`.
+To keep windows bluring the same no matter the opacity of the window check :guilabel:`Do not let blur radius adjust based on window opacity` checkbox.

 .. image:: picom_conf_opacity.png